Golden pheasant: Introduced populations

+Ecology

-They feed on the ground on grain, leaves and invertebrates, but they roost in trees at night.
+Golden pheasants feed on the ground on grain, leaves and invertebrates, but they roost in trees at night.
 During winter, flocks tend to forage close to human settlements at the edge of forest, taking primarily wheat leaves and seeds.
 While they can fly clumsily in short bursts, they prefer to run and spend most of their time on the ground.
 This type of flying is commonly known as "flapping flight" and is due to a lack of a deep layer of M. pectoralis pars thoracicus and the tendon that attaches to it.
 This muscle is commonly attributed to the stabilization of flight in other birds; however, the absence of this deep layer causes this mode of "flapping flight" is simply a mechanism that it shares with other ground birds in order to escape predators.
 However, they would rather prefer to simply run away and hide from their predators rather than to fly.
-If startled, they can suddenly burst upwards at great speed and with a distinctive wing sound.

 Golden pheasants lay 8 to 12 eggs at a time and will then incubate these for around 22–23 days.
 They tend to eat berries, grubs, seeds and other types of vegetation.

 The male has a metallic call in the breeding season.

+In captivity

 The golden pheasant is commonly found in zoos and aviaries, but often as hybrid specimens that have the similar Lady Amherst's pheasant in their lineage.

 There are also different mutations of the golden pheasant known from birds in captivity, including the dark-throated, yellow, cinnamon, salmon, peach, splash, mahogany and silver.
 In aviculture, the wild type is referred to as "red-golden" to differentiate it from these mutations.

-The coloration in the feathers can be an indication to the genetic quality of the male golden pheasant. hue, brightness, and chroma are usually measured to see color differences. results show that heterozygosity of the most polymorphic major histocompatibility complex locus was highly related with the chroma and brightness of the feathers.
+The coloration in the feathers can be an indication to the genetic quality of the male golden pheasant.
+Hue, brightness, and chroma are usually measured to see color differences. results show that heterozygosity of the most polymorphic major histocompatibility complex locus was highly related with the chroma and brightness of the feathers.